deanwampler/scala-hadoop/README.txt

 | Sys  | 0.357 | 0.362 | 0.370 |

-The flushing had no real affect because there was probably only one input split.
+The flushing had no real effect because there was probably only one input split.
 The flushing is only performed between splits.